bradleysmith/mermaid/docs/requirementDiagram.md

 There are three types of components to a requirement diagram: requirement, element, and relationship.

 The grammar for defining each is defined below.
-Words denoted in angule brackets, such as ```<word>```, are enumerated keywords that have options elaborated in a table. ```user_defined_...``` is use in any place where user input is expected.
+Words denoted in anguled brackets, such as ```<word>```, are enumerated keywords that have options elaborated in a table. ```user_defined_...``` is used in any place where user input is expected.

 An important note on user text: all input can be surrounded in quotes or not.
-For example, both ```Id: "here is an example"``` and ```Id: here is an example``` are both valid.
-However, users must be careful with unquoted input.
-The parser will fail if another keyword is detected.
+For example, ```Id: "here is an example"``` and ```Id: here is an example``` are both valid.
+However, users must be careful with unquoted input; the parser will fail if another keyword is detected.

 ### Requirement
 A requirement definition contains a requirement type, name, id, text, risk, and verification method.
 The syntax follows: